zwnick68/zwnick68/README.md

 **A Musician and Newly Minted Software Engineer??**

 Hello!
 My name is Nicky Zwiren and I am a former content writer and current software engineer.
 I recently graduated from the in-person software engineering program at the Flatiron School in New York City.
-At Flatiron I truly cultivated a love for programming, all due to the passion that my instructor and cohort mates brought to the table.
+At Flatiron I truly cultivated a love for programming, all due to the passion that my instructor and classmates brought to the table.
 I am currently looking for both frontend and backend work, as I am trying to broaden my horizons with any opportunity that comes my way.

 **Cross - An MMA Mobile Statistics App**